Water skiing at the 2015 Pan American Games

-Water skiing competitions at the 2015 Pan American Games in Toronto will be held from July 20 to 23 at the Ontario Place West Channel.
+Water skiing competitions at the 2015 Pan American Games in Toronto was held from July 20 to 23, 2015 at the Ontario Place West Channel.
 The competition was split into two disciplines, water skiing and wakeboarding.
 Men and women will contest the water skiing events (four each in total) and the wakeboard board competition is only open to men.
 Therefore, there will be a total of nine medal events in the sport.

 Competition schedule

 The following is the competition schedule for the water skiing competitions: